-10.14 If the situation should arise that an employee is threatened or subject to hostile behaviour from
+- 10.14 If the situation should arise that an employee is threatened or subject to hostile behaviour

 a customer, the company has clear procedures in place for handling such a situation.

-10.15 Where there is no implication to an ongoing investigation or potential investigation, it is the
+- 10.15 Where there is no implication to an ongoing investigation or potential investigation, it is

 company’s policy to terminate any relationship with a natural or legal person who threatens a

 member of staff.
 This should limit that individual’s ability to continue to intimidate employees.

 - 10.16 The company will also take whatever steps it can, either with the authorities or through legal

 action, to protect any member of staff that has been subjected to such behaviour.

 - 10.17 All of these policies and procedures will be reviewed as the result of an investigation into